Wintellect/MSLearn/Introduction to Git/includes/04-make-and-track-changes.md

 nothing to commit, working tree clean
 ```

-People used to most other version-control systems may be surprised by the
-fact that Git doesn't consider adding an empty directory to be a change.
+People used to most other version-control systems may be surprised to learn that Git doesn't consider adding an empty directory to be a change.
 That's because Git only tracks changes to *files*, not directories.

-Sometimes, especially in the initial stages of development, you *want*
-to have empty directories.
-A common convention is to create an empty file in
-them -- it's often called `.git-keep`.
+Sometimes, especially in the initial stages of development, you *want* to have empty directories.
+A common convention is to create an empty file in them -- it's often called `.git-keep`.

 ```
 $ touch CSS/.git-keep